open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 - DNS lookup to populate `net.peer.name` if only IP address is available to the instrumentation.
 Caching lookup results does not solve the issue for all possible cases and should be avoided by default too.
 - forcing `http.route` calculation before HTTP framework calculates it
 - reading response stream to find `http.response_content_length` when `Content-Length` header is not available

+## Changing requirement level

+Requirement level change is backward compatible if and only if the set of cases when previous version populates it, is a subset of cases when new version would populate it.

+- Requirement level MAY be increased from relaxed to more strict level if it does not add new conditions that limit when attribute is populated.
+Examples of such changes are:
+  - `Optional` to `Recommended`
+  - `Recommended` to `Required`
+  - `Conditionally Required` to `Required`
+  - `Optional` to `Conditionally Required` is allowed if the condition does not restrict attribute from being populated if explicitly enabled.
+  - `Recommended` to `Conditionally Required` is allowed if the condition allows to populate the attribute when it's not satisfied

+- Condition for `Conditionally Required` attribute can be changed as long as previous condition still satisfies the new one.

+Semantic conventions SHOULD start with relaxed requirement levels and non-restrictive conditions whenever possible and SHOULD increase levels only when necessary based on telemetry consumers needs.

+_Note: There could be other requirements on [Telemetry Stability](../telemetry-stability.md) that can limit semantic convention evolution or prevent instrumentations from adopting new versions._

+Examples of backward-compatible changes:

+- Changing `http.url` requirement level from `Recommended` to `Required`. `http.url` would be populated in all cases it was populated before; Consumers of telemetry don't have to change their behavior.
+- Changing condition on `db.operation` from "If `db.statement` is not applicable" to "If `db.statement` is not applicable or not provided".
+- Changing `http.request.header.host` level from `Optional` to `Conditionally Required` with following condition: 'if request-target is in absolute-form and authority component is not the same as `Host` header'.
+There is no need to mention that attribute can be explicitly enabled - when condition is not satisfied, `Conditionally Required` attributes are considered `Optional` by default.

+Examples of backward-incompatible changes:

+- Changing [`faas.invoked_name`](../trace/semantic_conventions/faas.md) level from `Required` to `Recommended`.
+Telemetry consumers which used to rely on the presence of this attribute have to change their behavior.
+- Changing condition on [`rpc.jsonrpc.version`](../trace/semantic_conventions/rpc.md) from "If different than the default version `1.0`" to "If different than the default version `2.0`"